Rachel Stevens: 2003–2004: Funky Dory

 In 2003, after S Club disbanded, Stevens signed a £1.5 million solo four-album deal with Polydor Records and re-signed with Fuller.
 She said that breaking out on her own after success with S Club was difficult: "I think we [S Club] ended up conforming to what people's perceptions were.
 This one was the ditzy one, this one was the singer, this one was the dancer.
 And to come out of that and be a whole person has been a real challenge for me.
 I didn't have my say, really, in the group.
 None of us did".
-Her first solo single, written by Cathy Dennis and produced by Bloodshy & Avant, "Sweet Dreams My LA Ex", was released in September 2003.
+Her first solo single, written by Cathy Dennis and produced by Bloodshy & Avant, "Sweet Dreams My L.A.
+Ex", was released in September 2003.
 Taking inspiration from R&B and adult-style pop music, Stevens's debut solo album, Funky Dory, was released later that month.
 The album was a hit, reaching number 9 on the UK albums chart and was certified gold.
 The album also gained praise from pop critics; Jamie Gill, in a review for Yahoo!
 Launch, said that Stevens "eschews the cheap and cheerful approach of her old band for a slinky adult confidence and musical eclecticism."
-That December the album's title track "Funky Dory", featuring a sample of the David Bowie song "Andy Warhol" from his album Hunky Dory, was released as its second single and failed to match the success of "Sweet Dreams My LA Ex", peaking at number twenty-four.
+That December the album's title track "Funky Dory", featuring a sample of the David Bowie song "Andy Warhol" from his album Hunky Dory, was released as its second single and failed to match the success of "Sweet Dreams My L.A.
+Ex", peaking at number twenty-four.

-MusicOMH called it "musically better than "Sweet Dreams My LA Ex" with a hybrid of pop, Latin and even a hint of jazz infusion" but not a good single choice as a single as it lacked anything special and different.
+MusicOMH called it "musically better than "Sweet Dreams My L.A.
+Ex" with a hybrid of pop, Latin and even a hint of jazz infusion" but not a good single choice as a single as it lacked anything special and different.
 In July 2004, Stevens released the BBC Sport Relief charity single, "Some Girls", which was produced by Richard X. It became a hit across Europe, and reached number two in the UK.
 HMV.co.uk called the song Stevens's "finest song to date", and Yahoo!
 Launch commented that "she came to save her career.
 She ended up saving pop."
 Stevens then signed a deal with Matalan reportedly worth £1 million and had her hit song "More More More" as the title song for Matalan's advertising campaign.
 Following the success of "Some Girls", Funky Dory was re-released to include "Some Girls" and another new track, a cover of Andrea True Connection's "More More More".
 "More More More" was issued as a single and peaked at number 3 in the UK, giving Stevens her third top ten solo single in the UK.
 At this point, Stevens and her management stepped up promotion, earning her a Guinness World Record for "Most Public Appearances by a Pop Star in 24 Hours in Different Cities" (seven on 8–9 September 2004).
-In 2004, Stevens appeared in comedy film Suzie Gold.